xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

       return await xlwings.getAccessToken();
     };

-* This requires you to set up an Entra ID (previously called Azure AD) app as well as adjusting the manifest accordingly, see :ref:`pro/server/server_authentication:SSO/Azure AD for Excel 365`.
+* This requires you to set up an Entra ID (previously called Azure AD) app as well as adjusting the manifest accordingly, see :ref:`pro/server/server_authentication:SSO/Entra ID (previously called Azure AD) for Office.js`.
 * You'll also need to verify the AzureAD access token on the backend.
-For an example on how to do that, have a look at https://github.com/xlwings/xlwings-server-auth-azuread
+This is already implemented in https://github.com/xlwings/xlwings-server

 Deployment
 ----------